Investing in a Plantation Shutter

 • Limited Lifetime Warranty

 Hidden tilt rods are the top upgrade for our clients who purchase premium plantation shutters.
 There are 2 main ways of removing the tilt rod from the shutter door.
 The first system is called “Hidden Tilt.”
 This is the most conventional method with a steel connector on the street side of the shutter.
 It is very thin and hardly visible from either side of the shutter (but it is still present).
-A small screw then attaches to the steel rod and into each shutter slat.
+A small screw then attaches to the steel rod and to each shutter slat.
 When you move one shutter slat, all of the slats open and close.

 Below is a picture of a hidden tilt system, which eliminates the need for a room-facing tilt rod.
-Here is a link to an excellent Blog titled, “Center Tilt Rod vs. Hidden: Which Option is for You?” that explains in detail the advantages and disadvantages of each system.
+Here is a link to an excellent blog titled “Center Tilt Rod vs. Hidden: Which Option is for You?” that explains in detail the advantages and disadvantages of each system.

-Hidden Tilt Rod
+Hidden Tilt Rod WEBP

 Hidden tilt rods are the traditional way of removing the tilt rod and have been around for a long time.
 Recently, several vendors have released upgrades to the hidden tilt bar, including Graber.

-“Improved Hide-A-Tilt™ Construction.
-Engineered for maximum quality, our Hide-A-Tilt is more durable than ever thanks to thicker, powder-coat painted steel—available in White and Steel Grey.
-Also, to ensure tighter louver closure, we reduced the tolerance on the screw holes.”
+Improved Hide-A-Tilt™ Construction.
+Engineered for maximum quality, our Hide-A-Tilt is more durable than ever, thanks to thicker, powder-coat painted steel—available in White and Steel Grey.
+Also, to ensure tighter louver closure, we reduced the tolerance on the screw holes.

 Invisible Tilt Upgrade for Plantation Wood Shutters

 Invisible Tilt is an innovative upgrade that completely hides all rods and moves the louvers with an internal gear.
-Several companies like NORMAN and Eclipse Shutters have introduced invisible tilt systems that have excellent reliability.
+Several companies, like NORMAN and Eclipse Shutters, have introduced invisible tilt systems that have excellent reliability.
 They provide an updated, more contemporary feel than traditional plantation shutters.
 We can design custom wood shutters to fit any décor, from craftsman to contemporary.

 When you decide to buy plantation shutters for your home, you are making an investment that will last.
 However, it is important to know the options and upgrades available to you so that your project is rewarding and lasts for decades.
-The shutter purchase is significant, but the improved curb appeal, light control, and increased value for your home are worth it for many of our clients.
-This makes Plantation Shutters the #1 upgrade for new and existing homes in the Little Rock area.
-Call the Plantation Shutter experts now at (501) 672-0023 or click on the “Your Free Quote” link.
-We make amazing windows–Easy & Elegant